-Do you have coxswain or restricted coxswain qualifications, a love of the sea and of hard work?
+Do you have coxswain 1 qualifications, a love of the sea and of hard work?

 AAD watercraft operators operate and maintain a range of watercraft in potentially hazardous sea conditions, in support of various scientific and operational program priorities including the deployment of personnel and fuel resupply operations.